 Czechia's extreme floods: Here's what you need to know

-After five days of intense rainfall and flooding in Czechia, the situation is slowly improving, although significant danger remains.
+After over five days of intense rainfall and flooding in Czechia, the situation is slowly improving, although significant danger remains.

 Thomas Smith Expats.cz Staff